cidm-ph/STECode/README.md

 ```
 --outdir, -o [Folder] optional folder to write output files to
 --longread, -l turns on long read mode.
---path, -p [Folder] path to input files
+--R1, R1 fastq of sample (can be gzipped files)
+--R2, R2 fastq of sample (can be gzipped files)
---name, -n [Name] name of the files before the extension
+--name, -n [Name] name of the file you wish it to be
 ```

 ## Output